Enric Bernat: Life

 In the 1980s, Bernat failed a take-over of the insurance company Iberia de Seguros to fund a new Catalan investment bank.
 Despite the loss, he gained ownership of Gaudi's Casa Batlló.
 In 1991, he passed formal control of Chupa Chups to his son Xavier.
 The Smint subsidiary brand/company was founded in 1994.

-Together with his wife Nuria Serra he had three sons and two daughters, all surviving him.
+Together with his wife Núria Serra he had three sons and two daughters, all surviving him.

 Bernat died aged 80 at home in Barcelona on 27 December 2003, from an illness.
 A hundred people attended his funeral in Les Corts.

 In 2006, Chupa Chups was sold to the Italian-Dutch company Perfetti van Melle by Bernat's sons.